 - Lock and unlock kids’ cards

-- Track all earning and spending
+- Track all earnings and spending

 - View and react to transactions with emojis